SneakyPeet/sneakycode.net/resources/posts/2015-02-18-make-those-value-objects-work-for-you.md

-{:tags ("Domain Driven Design" "Value Objects" "immutability"), :title "Make Those Value Objects Work For You", :date "2015-02-18"}
+{:tags ("domain driven design" "ddd" "calue objects" "immutability"), :title "Make Those Value Objects Work For You", :date "2015-02-18"}
 -----
 We can have value objects be more than just information carriers.
 We can have them do some work for us.